clj2289/ArcPy-Tips/Tips/call_from_command_line.md

 print input
 ```

-Now call this from the commandline:
+Now call this from the commandline with an argument:

 ```
 python call_from_command_line.py "Hello GetParameterAsText!"